 Söderbom lab

-The aim of our research is to understand the different functions of small RNAs – in the developing organism and as a defense system against pathogenic bacteria.
-Small RNAs are important regulators of most biological processes.
-These tiny 21 nt RNAs silence genes by guiding effector proteins to specific target (m)RNAs and thereby induce degradation, inhibit translation, or even turn off transcription.
-However, details of their underlying mechanisms are still obscure.
-In our research we use the amoeba Dictyostelium to study functions of small RNAs during growth and development.
-We also use Dictyostelium as a host model to explore small RNAs involvement in the infectious process when pathogenic bacteria, such as Mycobacteria, attack our cells.
+The aim of our research is to understand how non-coding (nc)RNAs regulate gene expression and how this affects evolution of multicellularity.
+In particular, we focus on micro (mi)RNAs, both their role in the transition from uni- to multicellular life, but also how and when miRNAs appeared during evolution.
+MicroRNAs are important regulators of most biological processes.
+These tiny 21 nt RNAs silence genes by guiding effector proteins to specific target (m)RNAs and thereby induce degradation and/or inhibit translation.
+However, details of their underlying mechanisms are still obscure, especially in organisms not belonging to the animal or plant linages.
+In our research, we use the social amoeba Dictyostelium discoideum to study functions of miRNAs during growth and development, as well as their involvement in the infectious process when pathogenic bacteria, such as Mycobacteria, attack our cells.
+In addition to functional studies, we are also interested in the evolution of miRNA, when and where they appeared during evolution.
+For our studies, we combine experimental wet-lab approaches with computational analysis.

 Research

 The main focus of our research is to understand how different biological processes are controlled by non-coding (nc)RNAs, with emphasis on gene regulation by small RNAs such as micro(mi)RNAs.
-For our studies we mainly use the genetically tractable social amoeba Dictyostelium discoideum, a unicellular organism that upon starvation enters a multicellular developmental program where cells differentiate and communicate.
+For our functional studies, we mainly use the genetically tractable social amoeba Dictyostelium discoideum, a unicellular organism that upon starvation enters a multicellular developmental program where cells differentiate and communicate.

 NcRNAs are RNA molecules that are not translated.
 Instead, they have intrinsic functions, often executed by binding to complementary (m)RNA sequences to which they guide effector proteins.
 This can induce cleavage, DNA/RNA modifications, translational inhibition and much more.
 One class of ncRNAs is miRNAs, only ~21 nt long.
 These small RNAs bind to mRNAs and induce cleavage and/or translational inhibition and thereby down regulate gene expression.
-In humans miRNAs have been estimated to directly regulate about 60% of the genes, underscoring their importance.
+In humans, miRNAs have been estimated to directly regulate about 60% of the genes, underscoring their importance.

 Group members